 Achenes obovate, flattened, 2–3 mm long, brown; faces conspicuously tuberculate; wing entire, narrow, slightly inflated; pappus of bristles to 0.2 mm long.

 Distribution and occurrence: Grows in dry sclerophyll forest and woodland; from the Pilliga Scrub south to the Boorowa district.

-NSW subdivisions: CT, NWS, CWS, SWS
+NSW subdivisions: NWS, CWS, SWS

 Text by J. Everett